Is the Law Done Away With?

 They leave out the rest of the chapter and mistakenly took it out of context.
-To them this is condemning those who obey Torah as they see us all as hypocrites.
+To them, this is condemning those who obey the Torah as they see us all as hypocrites.
 Read it in context.
 James 2:5-11.
-Wwhat is this saying?
+What is this saying?
 Verse 8 says to fulfill the royal law according to the scriptures, which is to love one another (Leviticus 19 18).
 Verse 9 says if you have respect of persons, you have become a transgressor.
-It is speaking out against those who are in the faith, but are not following all righteousness.
+It is speaking out against those who are in the faith but are not following all righteousness.
 It is saying, "So you aren't an adulterer?
 Great.
 But you just murdered someone.
 You are still sinning even though you aren't committing that other sin", not saying that the law itself is a curse.
 And again, the law is called liberty.

 The Law Is...